Tennessee Volunteers Football Odds

-Head coach Jeremy Pruitt returns for his third season along with a top-ranked recruiting class, meaning Vols fans have high hopes for the team to build on last year’s success.
+Tennesse football returns every summer with a top-ranked recruiting class, that gives Vols fans high hopes for the team to build on its success.
 What should we expect to see from the Vols this year?
 Here’s a guide to answer all your Volunteers betting questions for the season.

-Check our odds feed below for the best odds on the spread, moneyline and totals odds for the next Volunteers game.
+Check our odds feed below for the best spread odds for the next Volunteers game.
 Click on any odds to go directly to the sportsbook, claim your bonus and bet the game.

 Betting on college football adds an extra layer of excitement to watching the games.
 Here is a quick guide to some standard NCAA football bets that you can make when betting on the Volunteers.